mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ```

 To keep things simple in this design, we require
-the number of delegates in an auction to be small enough
+the number of delegates in an auction be small enough
 that distributing their respective portions of the auction fee
 can be done in a single transaction.
 Later on, this can be generalized in a straightforward way